theinternetcommoner/rtc2/README.md

 link: https://www.python.org/downloads/

 ## packages used
 Flask
 Waitress

+*note:
-*refer to requirements.txt for details
+refer to requirements.txt for details

 ## commands used for this project:
 pip install virtualenv